On Typesetting Engines: A Programmer's Perspective

 CJK Character Set is Huge

-The root cause for this complexity is that the size of the character set for CJK languages is much more larger than Indo-European languages.
-According to the CJK Unified Ideographs (opens in a new tab), as of Unicode 16.0, Unicode defines a total of 97,680 characters.
+The root cause for this complexity is that the size of the character set for CJK languages is much more larger than Latin script languages.
+According to the CJK Unified Ideographs, as of Unicode 16.0, Unicode defines a total of 97,680 characters.
 This is insanely huge.
-In contrast, Indo-European languages typically use the Latin alphabet, which has a few hundred characters, much smaller than CJK.
+In contrast, the Latin alphabet only has a few hundred characters, much smaller than CJK.
 Hmmmm, 100k characters, even creating a font that covers all of them is a huge amount of work, labor-intensive and very expensive.

-Taking PPResume as an example, we have two issues (1 (opens in a new tab), 2 (opens in a new tab)) where the fonts recommended by CTeX (opens in a new tab) are missing characters.
-Unlike Indo-European languages, there are very few fonts that have full coverage of the entire CJK character set, and most of them are commercial— Noto (opens in a new tab) is one of the few exceptions that both has good coverage of CJK (opens in a new tab) characters and is free to use.
+Taking PPResume as an example, we met two issues (1, 2) where the fonts recommended by CTeX are missing some characters.
+Unlike Latin script languages, there are very few fonts that have full coverage of the entire CJK character set, and most of them are commercial— Noto is one of the few exceptions that both has good coverage of CJK characters and is free to use.

 Cultural Nuances